Yanet Garcia Sizzles In A Black Bikini While Flaunting Her Insane Curves Poolside

 "Corre tu propia carrera " ⚡️????
 No importa lo que la gente pueda decir de ti.
 Lo importante es lo que te digas a ti mismo.
 No te preocupes por las opiniones ajenas siempre y cuando sepas que estás haciendo lo correcto.
 Puedes hacer lo que gustes mientras tu consciencia y corazón les parezca justo.
 No te avergüences de hacer lo que consideras correcto; decide lo que está bien y aférrate a ello.
 Y, por el amor de Dios, no caigas en el hábito de medir tu propia valía en función de la valía de los demás.
 Cada segundo que inviertes pensando en los sueños de otro, te estás apartando de los tuyos.

-The bikini had slender black straps over her shoulders and a hint of skin could be seen on Yanet’s back between the top and bottoms of the suit.
-The thong bikini bottoms left much of Yanet’s pert derriere exposed and she had her legs bent, her feet raised up and ankles crossed.
+The top had slender black straps over Yanet’s shoulders, and a hint of skin could be seen on her back, between the top and bottoms of the suit.
+The thong bottoms left much of her pert derriere exposed. and she had her legs bent, her feet raised up, and her ankles crossed.

 Yanet’s caption was written in Spanish and was quite lengthy.
-The gist of the caption according to Google Translate was that Yanet encouraged people to focus on working toward their own goals.
-She urged people not to worry about what others thought.
+The gist of the caption, according to Google Translate, was that she encouraged people to focus on working toward their own goals.
+The model urged people not to worry about what others thought.
 Rather, she explained, she wanted people to instead pursue what was right for themselves and stick with it.

 This message and photo prompted a huge outpouring of love from Yanet’s 13.3 million followers.
 The upload had nearly 275,000 likes after being live on her Instagram page for about 18 hours.
 Almost 800 comments poured in during that time as well.